Tikusu/yolo11n-recycle-waste-detection/README.md

 ## 📌 Abstract

 This repository contains the official implementation of the research project: **Implementation of a Transfer Learning-Based YOLO11n Model for Recyclable Waste Detection**.
-We utilize the YOLO11n architecture with transfer learning to detect **Recyclable and Organic Waste** in **Real World Environment**.
+We utilize the YOLO11n architectur`e with transfer learning to detect **Recyclable and Organic Waste** in **Real World Environment**.
 This project aims to **improve automated recyclable waste detection** by implementing a **YOLO11n model with transfer learning and evaluating layer-freezing strategies** to achieve an optimal balance between detection accuracy and computational efficiency.

 ## 🏗️ Model Architecture